Hello, Linera

 Navigate to http://localhost:8080

-in your browser to access the GraphiQL, the
+in your browser to access GraphiQL, the

 GraphQL IDE.
 We'll look at this in more detail in a